tldr-pages/tldr/pages/common/tldr.md

 `tldr {{command}}`

-- Show the tldr page for `cd`, overriding the default platform:
+- Show the tldr page for `cd`, overriding the default platform(if the client supports -p):

 `tldr -p {{windows}} {{cd}}`

-- Show the tldr page for a subcommand:
+- Show the tldr page for a sub-command:

 `tldr {{git-checkout}}`

 - Update local pages (if the client supports caching):

-`tldr -u`
+`tldr --update`